 Some folks are unwilling to end something.

 One of the biggest oopses I’ve made and see others making is not knowing when something is over.
 In relationships, in a painting, in a story.
-Please allow yourself to know when your project, song, relationship or poem is dead and either kill it all the way, or move on to something else.
+Please allow yourself to know when your project, song, relationship or poem is dead and either let it die all the way, or move on to something else.
 If you’re not sure if it’s dead, ask: Is my project dead, my relationship over, or is it in the middle, incubating and creating itself?
 Asking this question will open doors to the awareness you’re looking for.
 And if you’ve got blinders on, ask a trusted friend for a second opinion.
 They will tell you, if you are willing to hear it!
 Make sure you ask someone who doesn’t have any attachments to what you are creating, or to your success or failure.

-All is not lost if your creation DIES (Destroying Itself Entirely) or you behead it.
+All is not lost if your creations DIE (Destroying Itself Entirely) or you behead them.
 Recall the old movie scenes where writers crumpled typewritten sheets into balls and tossed them into the trashcan as they compulsively smoked, wrinkled their foreheads and sweated over a “dead” line?
 You could say that all those ideas and crumpled papers were a “waste” but are they a waste if you have killed them and you don’t go back over them?
 It’s just one less thing you have to think about or write about!
 Picasso said something like “Every act of creation is first an act of destruction.”

 Creating Beyond 3 Stages